pyricau/bisouland/apps/qa/README.md

 # Quality Assurance

-This application makes sure SkySwoon follows the highest standards.
+This application makes sure BisouLand follows the highest standards.
 Or it will die trying.

 Use GNU Make to run the project's mundane commands: